10 Mistakes (Almost) Everyone Makes When Cooking Steak

 A freshly cooked steak is almost too tempting but resist the urge to dig into it right away.
 Like lots of other foods, steak needs time to relax, as do the fibers within it.
 While the meat cooks, its fibers shrink, emitting moisture and making the steak juicy.
 Cutting into the meat right away will cause that hard-earned moisture to spill out onto the plate, leaving a drier, less flavorful dinner.

 What to do instead: Cover the meat in foil and let it rest after cooking-five minutes for thinner cuts and up to 15 minutes for heartier pieces.
 The fibers will then have time to expand and reabsorb the juices.
-You can rest while the steak does, or use the time to throw together one of these simple side dishes.
+Here's how you can fix other common cooking disasters.

 Mistake 8: Skimping on a meat thermometer